Having a beard is serious business. So, avoid choosing the wrong style for your face with our list of 15 beard styles for men.

 5. Extended Goatee Beard Style

 Look Like: Ryan Gosling

-The extended goatee expands upon the Balbo by going out to the ears, more like a full beard, but with much more trimming done on the cheeks to keep the profile low.
-Here, the mustache can connect to the beard, but it can also be worn with no ‘stach.
-Horrible pencil beards are an abomination of this style that should never be spoken of again.
+The extended goatee beard styles expand upon the Balbo by going out to the ears, more like a full beard.
+But there will be much more trimming on the cheeks to keep the profile low.

 Look Like: Motherluvin’ Wolverine

 You probably can’t pull this off unless you’re doing a Dickensian revival, or happen to live in 19th century England.
 But if you frequent dive bars or Civil War reenactments, you’re bound to bear witness to mutton chop beard styles.

 Modern mutton chops should go very low, reach down to the chin, and they should always be kept clean.
 If you let your beard growth get out of hand, however, your mutton chops can start to look unkempt.

 Face Shape: Any shape works for a full beard style

 When preppy boys grow out their beard, they know to keep it tight.
 This is how a full beard should look.
 Exactness is important, as is cleanliness, so it should always be under control.
 Then your beard will remain the length you want.
 Don’t plan on letting every full beard style go wild, not every long beard is a Bandholz.
 Instead, full facial hair styles cover the face, but don’t extend off the jaw more than a few millimeters.

 A combination of small moustache with added goatee, the Van Dyke distinguishes itself from the Balbo by the narrowness of the beard itself.
 A little facial hair that stays beneath the mouth and a thin moustache make up this look.
 If you want facial hair that makes you look like a 16th century painter, or just enjoy a short beard style, then a Van Dyke beard is the way to go.